atlanticchilli/qf-research-feed/preprints/2025/11/arxiv_2511.15214_v2/01_intro.md

 I then input the morphed transcripts into the machine learning models trained on analysts’ expectations and realized earnings.
 The difference between the new predicted outcome and the original prediction represents the predicted treatment effect of the specific narrative.

 This methodology allows me to precisely compute analysts’ over- and under-reaction to a given narrative.
-I find that financial analysts severely under-react to the narrative of uncertainty and over-react to the optimistic narrative and to macro-perspective framing.
-I also find that disagreement among analysts is mainly driven by the narrative of uncertainty and macro-perspective framing.
+I find that financial analysts severely under-react to the narrative of uncertainty and over-react to the optimistic narrative and to global-focus framing.
+I also find that disagreement among analysts is mainly driven by the narrative of uncertainty and global-focus perspective.

 The framework developed in this paper offers a practical and scalable tool for market participants.
 For corporate managers, it provides a means to strategically design corporate communication by experimenting, in an in-silico environment, with alternative framings of the same message to anticipate potential market reactions.
 For analysts, it highlights the importance of distinguishing substantive information from rhetorical framing and of exercising caution when firms emphasize certain topics for strategic rather than informational reasons.
 For researchers, it opens new avenues for examining the role of narratives in financial markets and offers fresh insights into the mechanisms underlying belief formation among financial analysts.